M-Files/Developer-Portal/APIs/REST-API/Concepts/index.md

 ![Object Types](object-types.png)

-<p class="note">By default these lists hide built-in items.
-Click the `Show all` button to ensure that built-in items are visibile.</p>
+By default these lists hide built-in items.
+Click the `Show all` button to ensure that built-in items are visibile.
+{:.note}

-<p class="note">Value list item Ids can be viewed by selecting a value list in the section above and clicking the `Contents` button.</p>
+Value list item Ids can be viewed by selecting a value list in the section above and clicking the `Contents` button.
+{:.note}

 ### Via the M-Files Web Service